anirudhrathinam94/stuff/volunteering/01-basics/README.md

 These are the 2 main parts of the pom.xml.
 We also have 2 other parts which are:

-- build tag which encloses pligins
+- build tag: encloses pligins
-- distributionmgmt tag that encloses various other tags
+- distributionmgmt tag: Specifies remote maven repo that the company uses.

 An example of a maven script is below: